lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 ## Semantic versioning

-This project follows a semantic versioning policy that aims not to surprise you:
+This project follows a semantic versioning policy that aims not to surprise you.

 ### Patch release